Our Board bring experience from across the entire sport and physical activity sector.

-He joined the Sport England Board on 28 October, 2019, and is serving his first three-year term.
+He joined the Sport England Board on 28 October, 2019.

 The BBC’s Director of Group Partnerships, Tove is responsible for developing and driving the organisation’s approach to creative partnerships with a range of key stakeholders and organisations across the UK.Read more